Weapon (album)

-Weapon is the twelfth studio album by Canadian electro-industrial band Skinny Puppy.
-It was released on May 28, 2013 through Metropolis Records.
+Weapon is the twelfth and final studio album by Canadian electro-industrial band Skinny Puppy.
+It was released on May 28, 2013, through Metropolis Records.
 Skinny Puppy received mainstream media attention when the band billed the U.S. government for using its music as torture in the Guantanamo Bay detention camp, which was a primary source of inspiration for the album.
 Musically, Weapon's sound is reminiscent of Skinny Puppy's earliest releases, Remission (1984) and Bites (1985), due to the employment of old equipment and simplified songwriting.

 The song "Salvo" was released early for streaming on May 14, 2013, a music video for the song "Illisit" was directed by Jason Alacrity and released online, and the album was followed by several tours.

 Background and concept

 Weapon was inspired by the news that Skinny Puppy's music had been used for torture sessions at the Guantanamo Bay detention camp.
 In 2011, the band was approached by a Guantanamo prison guard who heard bootlegged Skinny Puppy music being played to prisoners at damaging volumes for six to twelve hours as a punishment.
 The guard, Terry Holdbrooks, recognized the music as coming from an unofficial 1993 release called Heavens Trash.
 This revelation prompted the band to develop the concept of Weapon, even going so far as originally planning to include an instructional manual detailing how to use the album to torture people.
 In early 2014, a few months following the album's release, Skinny Puppy received mainstream media attention after sending an invoice totaling $666,000 to the US Department of Defense for the use of its music during torture sessions.
 The Department of Defense never responded to the invoice, and governmental officials denied using any music as torture.
 Regarding the employment of his music in such a capacity, founding Skinny Puppy member cEvin Key criticized the government both for using the music without permission and for using it as "an actual weapon against somebody".
 He clarified that the billing was not for financial gain, but was to make a point.

 Other influences on Weapon's sound include the 2011 Fukushima Daiichi nuclear disaster and American gun culture.
 Regarding the refinement of the album's concept, vocalist Nivek Ogre said:

 The album's artwork features a giant mechanized spider made of various weapons ranging from blades to firearms.
 It was created by longtime Skinny Puppy collaborator Steven R. Gilmore.